At-risk Afghans fearing Taliban hunker down, wait to leave - The Boston Globe

 Now she spends sleepless nights fighting to get her fellow activists out.
 She submitted 22 names to an organization helping people leave, but none have made it onto evacuation lists yet.
 Sadeq said that some of the women don’t have passports or are stuck in the provinces.

-“The U.S. made a deal with the Taliban on our behalf,” said Zubaida Akbar, an activist now based in the U.S. She works with FEMENA, a women's organization that is helping Mobina and others with temporary housing and trying to get them on evacuation lists.
+“The US made a deal with the Taliban on our behalf,” said Zubaida Akbar, an activist now based in the United States.
+She works with FEMENA, a women’s organization that is helping Mobina and others with temporary housing and trying to get them on evacuation lists.

-President Joe Biden called the anguish of trapped Afghans “gut-wrenching” and insisted that the U.S. would work to help get vulnerable Afghans, including women leaders and journalists, out of the country.
+President Biden called the anguish of trapped Afghans “gut-wrenching” and insisted that the United States would work to help get vulnerable Afghans, including women leaders and journalists, out of the country.

 Mobina said she can't bring herself to tell the young women who looked to her for inspiration that she is trying to leave.